 Diagnosis and classification of androgenetic alopecia

 The diagnosis of androgenetic alopecia in men is usually straightforward.
 It is made by observing a “patterned” distribution of hair loss.
 It is confirmed by the presence of miniaturized hairs in the areas of thinning.
-The diagnosis is supported by a history of baldness in the family.
+The diagnosis is supported by a history of baldness in the family. ((Kuster W, Happle R. The inheritance of common baldness: two B or not two B?
+J Am Acad Dermatol 1984;11:921–6.))
 In women, the diagnosis is more complex since the most common presentation, a diffuse pattern, can be mimicked by a host of non-androgenetic etiologies.

 (From Headington JT.
 Transverse microscopic anatomy of the human scalp.
 Arch Dermatol 1984; 120:449–456 and Bernstein RM, Rassman WR.
 The logic of follicular unit transplantation.
 Dermatol Clin 1999; 17:277–295.)

-A new device, called the Cross Section Trichometer, takes both of these factors into account by measuring the cross-sectional area of a demarcated bundle of hair.
+A new device, called the Cross Section Trichometer, takes both of these factors into account by measuring the cross-sectional area of a demarcated bundle of hair. ((Cohen BH.
+The cross-section Trichometer: a new device for measuring hair quantity, hair loss and hair growth.
+Dermatol Surg 2008;34(7):900–11.))
 This instrument measures hair mass – the cross-sectional area of a bundle of hair present in a premeasured area of scalp.
 It detects small changes in both hair density and diameter.
 Since the earliest sign of hair loss results in volume changes caused by individual hairs decreasing in size (miniaturization) without a decrease in number, devices that can assess hair shaft diameter are useful for identifying early hair loss.
 Only in more advanced balding will the actual number of hairs start to decrease.1

 (From Norwood OT.
 Male pattern baldness: classification and incidence.
 South Med J 1975; 68:1359–1365.)

-The Norwood classification of male pattern hair loss, published in 1975, remains the most widely used.
+The Norwood classification of male pattern hair loss, published in 1975, remains the most widely used. ((Norwood OT.
+Male pattern baldness: classification and incidence.
+South Med J 1975;68:1359–65.))
 It defines two major patterns and several less common types (Fig. 30.4).
 In the regular Norwood pattern, two areas of hair loss – a bitemporal recession and thinning crown – gradually enlarge and coalesce until the entire front, top, and crown (vertex) of the scalp are bald.
 A less common Norwood variety, Norwood class A, is characterized by a distinctly anterior-to-posterior progression, usually resulting in baldness on the front and top of the scalp, but more limited loss in the crown.
 In both patterns, the sides and back tend to resist androgenetic changes, though the sides may exhibit significant thinning in senile alopecia.